simitiangreg/econ_143/README.md

 # spring_23

-The Spring 23 folder comprises of 6 Projects
+The Spring 2023 repo comprises of 6 projects

   1) Duration and Survival Analysis for Prison Recidivism